 Knees are the most commonly injured joints in the body.
-Considering that when you simply walk up stairs, the pressure across your knee joints is four times your body weight, it isn't surprising.
+Considering that

 Simple, everyday wear and tear can end up hurting your mobility.